Canada Ranks 21st on World Press Freedom Index 2025

 Five Categories & Indicators

-Five contextual indicators are utilized to evaluate the press freedom situation for each country or territory.
-These indicators reflect the multifaceted nature of press freedom, and they consist of the political context, legal framework, economic context, sociocultural context, and safety.
+Five contextual indicators are utilized to evaluate the press freedom situation for each country or territory, according to RSF.
+These indicators reflect the multifaceted nature of press freedom: political context, legal framework, economic context, sociocultural context, and safety.

-For each indicator, a subsidiary score is calculated on a scale ranging from 0 to 100.
-All of these subsidiary scores are equally weighted and contribute equally to a nation's overall score.
-Additionally, all questions and subquestions within each indicator hold the same weight.
+For each indicator, a sub-score is calculated on a scale ranging from 0 to 100.
+These subsidiary scores are equally weighted and contribute equally to a nation's overall score.
+Additionally, all questions and sub-questions within each indicator hold the same weight.

 1. the degree of support and respect for media autonomy regarding political pressure from the state or other political actors